Pete Buttigieg Grabs Double-Digit Lead In Another Crucial Early-Voting State, New Poll Says

 As President Donald Trump continues to defend himself in the ongoing impeachment investigation, 2020 Democratic presidential candidates are hitting the early-voting state trails, including South Bend, Indiana Mayor Pete Buttigieg who managed to notch a strong showing in the critical battleground state of New Hampshire.

 According to The Hill, a Saint Anselm College poll of New Hampshire primary voters released on Tuesday revealed that the 37-year-old candidate was able to grab first place in the poll with a 10-point lead on his nearest competitor.
-Not only is New Hampshire one of the first primary voting states, it’s a campaign momentum-booster that any candidate would be thrilled to win.
+Not only is New Hampshire one of the first primary voting states, but it’s also a campaign momentum-booster that any candidate would be thrilled to win.

 Likely Democratic voters surveyed in the poll gave Buttigieg 25 percent of support, while his closest competitor in the poll, former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren, both tied for second place at 15 percent of support.
-Sen. Bernie Sanders only managed nine percent of support, which was two-point drop from September.
-Biden lost nine points since the same poll taken in September and Warren’s loss was the most noticeable, at 10 points.
+Sen. Bernie Sanders only managed nine percent of support, which was a two-point drop from September.
+Biden lost nine points since the same poll taken in September, and Warren’s loss was the most noticeable, at 10 points.

 The mayor’s number, on the other hand, was a staggering 15-point jump from his numbers in the same iteration of the poll taken in September, which potentially spells trouble for his competitors as his increase somewhat correlates with the point drop that they all experienced.

-Buttigieg’s strong showing marks the first time he’s taken the top spot in a New Hampshire poll and while he’s always done fairly well, Biden, Warren and Sanders have always had a leg up on the candidate.
+Buttigieg’s strong showing marks the first time he’s taken the top spot in a New Hampshire poll and while he’s always done fairly well, Biden, Warren, and Sanders have always had a leg up on the candidate.
 He also seems to be in voters’ good graces on the favorability scale, as he was able to garner a 76 percent favorability from New Hampshire Democratic voters with only 11 percent viewing him as unfavorable.

 The 2020 hopeful’s good fortune in New Hampshire comes on the heels of another recent strong showing in Iowa, as previously reported by The Inquisitr.
 In a Des Moines Register/CNN/Mediacom survey of Iowa voters, Buttigieg jumped 16 points from a previous poll, giving him the clear front-runner status over his 2020 rivals.